Hotels & Motels

 Beaver Island 4th of July Parade 2002

-First Beaver Island Marathon
+Beaver Island Community Center Grand Opening

 Live Nativity